-Oujda's culinary scene is a reflection of its diverse cultural heritage, featuring a delicious blend of Berber, Arab, and Andalusian flavors.
-Traditional Moroccan dishes such as couscous, tagines, and pastilla can be found in abundance, but be sure to sample some of the local specialties unique to the Oujda region.
+Oujda's culinary scene reflects its diverse cultural heritage, featuring a delicious blend of Berber, Arab, and Andalusian flavors.
+Traditional Moroccan dishes such as couscous, tagines, and pastilla can be abundant, but be sure to sample some local specialties unique to the Oujda region.

-One such dish is boulfaf, a succulent skewered lamb dish that is often served during celebrations and special occasions.
-Another local favorite is rfissa, a savory dish made with chicken, lentils, and a special type of local bread called msemmen.
+One such dish is boulfaf, a succulent skewered lamb dish often served during celebrations and special occasions.
+Another local favorite is rfissa, a savory dish made with chicken, lentils, and a particular type of local bread called semen.
 You can also try chakhchoukha, a dish made with small pieces of bread, meat, and vegetables cooked in a tomato-based sauce.

-If you're looking for something different, try Le Gourmet Burger, a trendy eatery serving up delicious burgers and sandwiches with a Moroccan twist.
-For a more upscale dining experience, head to the Atlas Orient Hotel's restaurant, which offers an extensive menu of international and Moroccan cuisine.
+If you're looking for something different, try Le Gourmet Burger, a trendy eatery serving delicious burgers and sandwiches with a Moroccan twist.
+For a more upscale dining experience, head to the Atlas Orient Hotel's restaurant, which offers an extensive international and Moroccan cuisine menu.

 Shopping and Souvenirs in Oujda

 Oujda's markets and souks are a shopper's paradise, offering a variety of unique and authentic goods.
 From traditional textiles and ceramics to spices and handicrafts, there's something for everyone in Oujda's bustling markets.